 - Day 3: Your body has already undergone substantial detoxification.
 The symptoms from day two will begin to subside, and you’ll experience a resurgence of motivation and mental clarity.
 You might even feel a heightened sense of well-being.

 - Beyond: After day 3, if you haven’t eaten but have remained adequately hydrated and gotten adequate sleep, you may have lost some weight and gained the motivation to make significant lifestyle changes.

 Preparing for a Juice Cleanse

 This preparation will ease the load on your digestive system and get the detoxification process going, rather than shocking it with a brand-new diet the morning of.
-You should also increase water consumption and set aside an additional 1-2 extra hours of sleep per night – these will prime your body for a smooth transition and vastly minimize the potential detox symptoms.
+You should also increase your water consumption and set aside 1-2 extra hours of sleep per night.
+This will prime your body for a smooth transition and minimize potentially harmful detox symptoms.

-Maintaining the Benefits After the Cleanse
+Maintaining the Benefits After Your Cleanse

 After a juice cleanse, the worst thing you can do is immediately fall back into old, unhealthy habits.
 Resist the urge to binge eat.
 Instead, gradually reintroduce healthy foods like raw fruits, nuts, and many plant-based proteins.